lulibrary/dmao_dashboard/README.md

 ==
 About
 -
-Data Management Administration Online (DMAOnline) Dashboard is a Single Page Application<sup>[1](#developer)</sup> which consumes data obtained from a back-end data service.
+Data Management Administration Online (DMAOnline) Dashboard is a Single Page Application which consumes data obtained from a back-end data service.
 Both of these initiatives are part of a Jisc-funded project.

 Interface components are populated with JSON data provided by a web service in response to AJAX calls.
 Summary statistics are visible on the dashboard, with further details available in tabular form via the highly flexible jQuery plugin DataTables, with its advanced interaction controls.